Karma2022/Karma2022/README.md

 - 👋 Hi, I’m Karthik Manikandan
 - 👀 I’m interested in full stack development and experimenting with latest tech in general
-- 🌱 I’m currently learning to work with github and other front and backend technologies
+- 🌱 I’m currently learning about APIs and how they work.
 - 💞️ I’m looking to collaborate on interesting projects to work on
-- ⚡ Fun fact: I love to watch and play football
+- ⚡ Fun fact: I love to play and watch football